neurodrone/dupfinder/README.md

 # dupfinder
-Finds duplicate files in a given directory
+Finds duplicate files in a given directory.